Equitable Bank is committed to protecting all Personal Information obtained in the course of conducting our business.

 - to meet requests for information from regulators;

 - to satisfy legal, audit, insurance, self-regulatory and regulatory requirements applicable to us;

 - in any negotiations for the sale or assignment or proposed sale or assignment of all or part of our business or assets (including the sale of mortgages) and to our successors and assigns who may use the information for similar purposes as those described in this Agreement;

 - to help us collect a debt or enforce an obligation owed to us by you;

 - with any person or organization, including an investigative body, in order to prevent, detect or suppress financial abuse, fraud, criminal activity, protect our assets and interests, assist us with any internal or external investigation into potentially illegal or suspicious activity or manage, defend or settle any actual or potential loss;

-- with your consent (e.g., with another individual on a joint account); and
+- with your consent or knowledge (e.g., with another individual on a joint account, a power of attorney or an estate representative); and

 Additional Collection, Use and Sharing of Your Personal Information